camunda/blog.camunda.org/content/post/2017/03/adding-custom-elements-to-bpmn-properties-panel.md

 +++
 author = "Vinod Louis"
 categories = ["Modeling"]
-date = "2017-03-30T12:09:03+05:30"
+date = "2017-04-06T12:09:03+05:30"
 tags = ["BPMN 2.0", "Tooling", "properties-panel"]
-title = "Adding custom elements to bpmn properties panel"
+title = "Adding Custom Elements to the BPMN Properties Panel"

 +++

-Extending bpmn properties panel to add custom elements.
+Extending the BPMN properties panel to add custom elements.

 # Goal

-In this article We will try to add an custom element to the bpmn properties-panel under General tab for service task type component.
-To be precise under the General tab under details sections If implementation type is selected as Java class a text box appears below, where user is expected to enter the java class but our goal is to replace the text box by an combo box where the option will be populated externally with JSON/API data.
+In this article, we will try to add a custom element to the BPMN properties panel under the 'General' tab for a service task type component.
+To be precise, under the 'General' tab, in the details sections, if 'Java Class' is selected as implementation type, a text box appears below.
+Here the user is expected to enter the java class, but our goal is to replace the text box with a combo box, where the options are populated externally with JSON/API data.

-{{< figure  src="goal.png" alt="Converting implemnetation type java class input to select from text" caption="Converting implemnetation type java class input to select from text" >}}
+{{< figure  src="goal.png" alt="Converting implementation type 'Java Class' input to select from text" caption="Converting implementation type 'Java Class' input to select from text" >}}

-## pre-requisite
+## Prerequisite

-If you are not aware of how to bundle bpmn-properties panel then please go through the [bpmn-properties documentaion.](https://github.com/bpmn-io/bpmn-js-examples/tree/master/properties-panel)
+If you are not aware of how to bundle the properties-panel, then please go through the [properties-panel documentation.](https://github.com/bpmn-io/bpmn-js-examples/tree/master/properties-panel)

 ## Implementation

-Get the base source code from the [bpmn-properties-repository](https://github.com/bpmn-io/bpmn-js-examples/tree/master/properties-panel).
-Once you install the dependencies you will get all under *node_modules*.
-The important one is [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel) which contains all the implementation of the properties panel.
+Get the base source code from the [properties-panel repository](https://github.com/bpmn-io/bpmn-js-examples/tree/master/properties-panel).
+Once you have installed the dependencies, you will get all under *node_modules*.
+The important one is [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel), which contains the entire implementation of the properties panel.

-By navigating to `lib/provider/camunda` you can see the file [CamundaPropertiesProvider.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/CamundaPropertiesProvider.js) where aggreagtion of all tabs displayed under porperties panel, by following its require files it can be easily understood that text-box displayed under general tab details sections when implementation type is class is an result of the file under `/lib/provider/camunda/parts/implementation` as [Delegate.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/implementation/Delegate.js)
+By navigating to `lib/provider/camunda`, you can see the file [CamundaPropertiesProvider.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/CamundaPropertiesProvider.js), where all tabs displayed under the properties panel are aggregated.
+By following its require files, it can be easily understood that the text-box displayed under the 'General' tab details section is a result of the file under `/lib/provider/camunda/parts/implementation` as [Delegate.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/implementation/Delegate.js), when the implementation type is 'class'.

-Once we get the file is not straight forward to edit it into an select box as it's been used as generic file for various implementation, consider our goal we want select box only to be when implementation type is java class else show this textbox as it is.
+Once we get the file, it is not straight forward to edit it into a select box, as it is used as a generic file for various implementations.
+Let's consider our goal: we only want the select box when the implementation type is 'Java Class'.
+Else, this textbox should be shown as is.
 From here we have two ways to add our select box.

-1. We can add one more var as  `var delegateEntrySelect` with all code in same file and return in array.
+1. We can add one more var as `var delegateEntrySelect` with all the code in the same file, and return in array.
-2. Create separate file adjacent to Delegate.js and use it in [ServiceTaskDelegateProps.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/ServiceTaskDelegateProps.js) where all service task component are pushed into.
+2. Create a separate file adjacent to `Delegate.js` and use it in [ServiceTaskDelegateProps.js](https://github.com/bpmn-io/bpmn-js-properties-panel/blob/master/lib/provider/camunda/parts/ServiceTaskDelegateProps.js), to where all service task components are pushed.

-For modularity purpose we shall stick to #2 New file.
-Let say our file name is `DelegateSelect.js` under same location `/lib/provider/camunda/parts/implementation` code as below
+For modularity purposes, we shall stick to option 2, a new file.
+Let's say our file name is `DelegateSelect.js`, under the same location `/lib/provider/camunda/parts/implementation`.
+See the code below:

 ```